watchernyu/REDQ/README.md

 - [Environment setup (old guide, before MuJoCo 2.1)](#setup-old)
 - [Acknowledgement](#acknowledgement)

+June 23, 2022: added guide for setting up with OpenAI MuJoCo v4 tasks on Slurm HPCs (not fully tested yet).
+Currently it seems this newer version of MuJoCo is much easier to set up compared to previous ones.

 Nov 14, 2021: **MuJoCo** is now free (thanks DeepMind!) and we now have a guide on setting up with MuJoCo 2.1 + OpenAI Gym + REDQ on a linux machine (see end of this page for newest setup guide).